rod-trent/MustLearnKQL/README.md

 <br><br>
 The series has it's own shortlink.
 To return back here, just remember the easy URL:  https://aka.ms/MustLearnKQL
 <br><br>
 Must Learn KQL is always evolving and updating.
 Curious about what's new and exciting?
-Monitor the [What's New page](https://github.com/rod-trent/MustLearnKQL/blob/main/WhatsNew.md)
+Monitor the <a href="https://github.com/rod-trent/MustLearnKQL/blob/main/WhatsNew.md" target="_blank">What's New page</a>
 <br><br>
 Looking for Advanced topics?
 Check out the <b>Addicted to KQL</b> series: http://aka.ms/Addicted2KQL
 <br><br>